AdolfTuring/My-projects/README.md

 It's repository for my litle projects.
 1. -- CalculatorGui - simple calculator.
 Just run it in your IDE. \n
 2. -- Validator - it's validor for Batle-ship game.
 In 'mas' change '1' is ships.\n
 3. -- DataBase_Employyers_CLI - is an example for my class programing with CLI.
-Run 'Menu tree'
+Run 'Menu tree'\n
+4. -- mysite - Django project.
+I used Django, SQLite, HTML, CSS.